Nikita-git-mouse/To-Do_List/README.md

 This project about internet check-list on express without front-end...or..who knows

-IN SERVER "cd server" -//- npm run dev - START SERVER
+IN SERVER "cd server" -//- "npm run dev" - START SERVER